tidyverse/purrr/tests/testthat/_snaps/map.md

       Error in `purrr::map_int()`:
       !
 Result 2 must have length 1, not 2.

-# requires output be length 1
+# requires output be length 1 and have common type

     Code
       map_vec(1:2, ~ rep(1, .x))